Controlled Sequential Information Fusion with Social Sensors: Structure of Optimal Incentive Policies

 \subsubsection{\underline{Discussion}}

-\ According to Theorem~\ref{thm:OPRM}, computing the optimal incentive policy is equivalent to finding the belief $\pi_s^*(2)$, below which it is optimal not to provide any incentive $p=0$; and above which it is optimal to incentivize using $\Delta(\eta_{y=2})$ at every belief, to minimize the cost (see Fig.\ref{subfig1:STMT}).
+\ The proof is given in the Appendix and involves establishing the following: (i) show that due to the structure of the social learning filter in (\ref{eq:SLF}), the choice of incentives reduces from a continuum $[0,1]$ to a finite number at every belief; (ii) show that the incentive function $\Delta(\eta_y)$ is decreasing in $\pi$, hence the value function is monotone, and there exists a threshold~$\pi^*$.
+According to Theorem~\ref{thm:OPRM}, computing the optimal incentive policy is equivalent to finding the belief $\pi_s^*(2)$, below which it is optimal not to provide any incentive $p=0$; and above which it is optimal to incentivize using $\Delta(\eta_{y=2})$ at every belief, to minimize the cost (see Fig.\ref{subfig1:STMT}).
 Therefore, the controlled information fusion problem reduces to a finite dimensional optimization problem of finding a threshold state $\pi^*$.
 Theorem~\ref{thm:OPRM} provides a closed form expression for the optimal policy of the controlled information fusion problem: the choice over a continuum of actions is reduced to a choice between two exactly specified policies: $\mu(\pi) = 0,~\forall~\pi$ and $\mu(\pi) = \Delta(\eta_{y=2}),~\forall~\pi$.

 The practical usefulness of Theorem~\ref{thm:OPRM} stems from the following: (i)~the search space of decision policies $\mu$ reduces from an infinite class of functions (over $\Pi(2)$) to those that switch once between the specified policies; (ii) at each instant (or belief) the fusion center only needs to decide between $p = \Delta(\eta_{y=2})$ and $p=0$; (iii) the region in the belief space $\Pi(2)$ where it is optimal to incentivize using $\Delta(\eta_{y=2})$ is connected and convex (compare Fig.\ref{subfig1:STMT} versus Fig.\ref{subfig2:STMT}).